pandaypr/Conditional-GAN-Based-Mask-Guided-Portrait-Editing/README.md

 #### Thesis
 - PDF and raw data in latex zip format for the thesis documents
 #### src
-- All the implementation files, instead of branches for each implementation all the files are saved seperately in zip format as asked in the ISS student wiki
+- All the implementation files, instead of branches for each implementation all the files are saved seperately in folders as directed in the ISS student wiki.
 ### latex files for images drawn
 - Contains the python codes for drawing figures in latex compatible format.
 ### media